Civoremo/buildWeek4_15_19-Droom-BE/README.md

 ```
 {
-    message: 'Submit both an email and password when registering.'
+    "message": "Submit both an email and password when registering"
 }
 ```